Excursions: Tokyo & Beyond

-Cancellation Terms and Conditions: Cancellation within 7 calendar days before the services begin: You will be charged a 100% cancellation fee (no refund).
+Cancellation Terms and Conditions: Cancellation within 3-7 calendar days before the services begin (dependent on tour) – you will be charged a 100% cancellation fee (no refund).

 Excursions are first-come, first-serve.
 Participants will be notified in a timely matter that their e-mail has been received.
 Once the maximum is reached, a waitlist will be created.
 Wait-listed participants will be notified of cancellations as they occur.
 Participants will not be penalized for cancellations when they are on the wait list.

 Information regarding the exact meeting place, the excursion leader’s phone number, payment information etc. will be included in the confirmation.